bptlab/fCM-query-generator/README.md

 The application should then be available at `http://localhost:8080`.

 ## Usage
-In the following, let us consider the following examplary fragments of an fCM (It is also provided in ´example/fragments.png´):
+In the following, let us consider the following examplary fragments of an fCM (It is also provided in ´example/conference.png´):

 <img width="678" alt="image" src="https://user-images.githubusercontent.com/32839252/118828489-9bf84180-b8bd-11eb-8734-ba20f3e05c7f.png">

-To use the fcm-query generator, run the project.
+To use the fCM-query-generator, run the project.

 It is now possible to upload an fCM-model, e.g. the provided `example/conference.bpmn`.
-All data objects and tasks are parsed and available for specifying objectives.
+All data objects and tasks are parsed and made available for specifying objectives.

 <img width="975" alt="image" src="https://user-images.githubusercontent.com/32839252/118852024-a96bf680-b8d2-11eb-8471-a5b25c7cd4fd.png">